ExpeditionRPG/expedition/CARD-CREATION.md

 ## Issues / Known Bugs / Notes

-We recommend disabling your ad blocker for the card creator website - they've been known to cause issues with it.
+We recommend disabling your ad blocker for Cards.ExpeditionGame.com - they've been known to block important files from loading (plus, we don't show any ads).

 ## Questions?
 Feedback?
 Found a bug?